webleon/ASUS-X299-Hackintosh/README.md

 - [x] Native NVRAM
 - [x] CPU Power Management
 - [x] USB Power
+- [x] Thunderbolt 3/4 Hot plug
 - [ ] SideCar
     * Due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS

 ## Radeon Pro W5500 Issues
 Replaced RX 580 with a Radeon Pro W5500 and have encountered a couple issues.
 The major issue appears to be an issue with AGPM.
 Not sure if it's specific to the W5500 or just have an issue with my GPU so YMMV when using W5500.

 ### 1. Kernel Panics with Green/Black screen
 macOS will randomly kernel panic and freeze (sometimes once a day, sometimes multiple) on a green screen (HDMI) or black screen (DP).
 The computer will either stay on a green/black screen until manually rebooting or macOS will reboot automatically with a kp log.

 Things I've tried:
 * Various versions of macOS Big Sur